awsdocs/amazon-ec2-user-guide-windows/doc_source/finding-an-ami.md

 1. \(Optional\) Choose the **Show/Hide Columns** icon to select which image attributes to display, such as the root device type\.
 Alternatively, you can select an AMI from the list and view its properties in the **Details** tab\.

 1. To launch an instance from this AMI, select it and then choose **Launch**\.
-For more information about launching an instance using the console, see [Launching Your Instance from an AMI](launching-instance.md#choose-an-instance-type-page)\.
+For more information about launching an instance using the console, see [Launching your instance from an AMI](launching-instance.md#choose-an-instance-type-page)\.
 If you're not ready to launch the instance now, make note of the AMI ID for later\.

-## Finding an AMI Using the AWS Tools for Windows PowerShell<a name="finding-an-ami-psh"></a>
+## Finding an AMI using the AWS Tools for Windows PowerShell<a name="finding-an-ami-psh"></a>

 You can use cmdlets for Amazon EC2 or AWS Systems Manager to list only the Windows AMIs that meet your needs\.
 After locating an AMI that meets your needs, make note of its ID so that you can use it to launch instances\.
 For more information, see [Launch an Instance Using Windows PowerShell](https://docs.aws.amazon.com/powershell/latest/userguide/pstools-ec2-launch.html) in the *AWS Tools for Windows PowerShell User Guide*\.